 Not filing a return on time does have financial implications, especially if you have a net income tax payable and / or if you have losses to be carried forward.
 This can really hurt especially if the losses to be carried forward are significant.
 Therefore, your best option is to ensure that you file the income tax return by the deadline.

-As per Income Tax Department of India : “A tax return may be furnished any time before the expiry of two years from the end of the financial year in which the income was earned’.
-This means that if you earned your income during FY 2013-14, you may file a belated return anytime before 31st March, 2016 ” .
+As per Income Tax Department of India : “A tax return may be furnished any time before the expiry of one years from the end of the financial year in which the income was earned’.
+This means that if you earned your income during FY 2018-19, you may file a belated return anytime before 31st March, 2020 ” .
 But there are some disadvantages if you don’t file your returns on time.
 They are

 (Republished with Amendments)